dobbleg1000/MAL-Projects/README.md

 # MAL-Projects
 Just some basic python applications I wrote for fun.

 Background.py - Generates a Wallpaper from the airing shows on your currently watching shows.
-Currently no algorithm for number of divisions.
+Currently no algorithm for number of divisions. --username to give username or answer the prompt.
+If the prompt is blank it defaults to config username

 Broken.json - Mal.py uses the tvdb to get show airing info.
 Some of these shows are broken and this file contains the correct info